ontoportal/documentation/_includes/shared_doc/developer_guide/widgets_tree.md

 var tree = $("#tree").NCBOTree({apikey: "YOUR_API_KEY",ontology: "ACRONYM"});
 ```

-The div you created will contain a tree showing the roots of the ACRONYM {{ include.atom }}.
+The div you created will contain a tree showing the roots of the ACRONYM {{ page.atom }}.
 Additional setup options include:
 - **autoclose**: to close other branches of the tree when expanding a new one;
 - **treeClass**: the class to identify the tree;
 - **autocompleteClass**: the class to identify the autocomplete (search) input;